Quit India speech: Initial response and reception

 Later on the evening of the Quit India Speech and the Congress's ratification of the Quit India Resolution, Gandhi and other Congress affiliates from top leaders to ordinary rank-and-file members were arrested and imprisoned by the government under the grounds of the Defense of India Act.
 This act allowed the government the ability to carry out supposedly preventative detention, swelling the number of total arrests to some twenty thousand.
 In addition, press coverage surrounding the speech was heavily limited.
 The publishing of any part of Gandhi's speech, the support of the Congress's call to action, and critiques of the British colonial government's actions were forbidden.

 Press reporting of the speech and Gandhi's last message did not pose any immediate danger to the British colonial government due to the swift ban on it.
 The arrests of members of the AIWC and AICC also meant the distribution of both the speech and resolution to the public failed.
-Subsequently it meant that the colonial government's tactics had prevailed early on in controlling the Indian press and depriving Congress of its leadership, leaving the movement “directionless at its inception”.
+Subsequently it meant that the colonial government's tactics had prevailed early on in controlling the Indian press and depriving Congress of its leadership, leaving the movement "directionless at its inception".

-Legacy

-Gandhi's mantra of “Do or Die" was ultimately successful due to the efforts of the underground press.
+Gandhi's mantra of "Do or Die" was ultimately successful due to the efforts of the underground press.
 Through letters and fasting, imprisoned Gandhi was able to engage in a discourse with the Viceroy of India, also commonly referred to as the Governor-General of India, the monarch's official representative who retained complete authority over all of India.
 This dialogue did not bring about Gandhi's release or lead any significant progress for the campaign.
 However reporting by the underground press made the Indian population aware that a discussion was indeed taking place, giving people some hope of settlement.
 Acting as the unifying call to action for a campaign of civil disobedience, the Quit India movement spread far across the Indian subcontinent and had lasting effects from August 1942, the formal inception of the movement, until September 1944, nearing the final stages of WWII.